artakase/vscode-yamafiler/README.md

 Please adjust keys manually if they conflict with other extensions.

-To preview `.pdf` files, you need additional extensions such as `vscode-pdf`.
+To preview `.pdf` files, you need additional extensions such as [vscode-pdf](https://marketplace.visualstudio.com/items?itemName=tomoki1207.pdf).

 See [here](docs/keybindings.json) for equivalent keybindings.json configuration.